 Nose: white flowers.
 Hint of elegant richness.

 Palate: white nectarines.
 Light for a viognier.
 As it opens juicy.
-Almost a silkiness. — a year ago
+Almost a silkiness. — 2 years ago

 Scott@Mister A’s-San Diego